Single-valued integration and double copy

 \section{Introduction}

-Classical theories of integration concern integrals of closed differential forms $\omega$ over a domain of integration $\gamma$: In a geometric setting, integration can be interpreted as a canonical pairing between de Rham cohomology and singular homology for algebraic varieties.
+Classical theories of integration concern integrals of closed differential forms $\omega$ over a domain of integration $\gamma$: In the setting of algebraic geometry, integration can be interpreted as a canonical pairing between de Rham cohomology and singular homology for algebraic varieties.
 When the varieties depend algebraically on parameters one typically obtains multi-valued functions of the parameters.

 In this paper, we study a pairing between de Rham cohomology and its dual, de Rham homology.
 It assigns a number to a differential form and a `dual differential form'.
 When they depend on parameters, the pairing is a \emph{single-valued function} of the parameters, hence the name `single-valued integration'.
 The only extra ingredient of the construction, in addition to the usual integration of forms over cycles (\ref{introIdef}), is complex conjugation (the `real Frobenius').
 Single-valued integration can in this way be interpreted as a $p$-adic period pairing at the infinite prime.